-Olanzapine is second-generation antipsychotic.
+Olanzapine is a second-generation antipsychotic.
 It works by balancing the chemicals in your brain and hence improves your mood, mind, and behaviour.
 Olanzapine is therefore used to treat different mood disorders, including schizophrenia, bipolar disorder, and depression.

 Olanzapine can be taken by mouth as conventional tablets and orodispersible tablets or by injection.
 For orodispersible tablets, they should be dissolved on your tongue but not swallowed whole.

 A usual adult starting dose of olanzapine is 2.5 to 10 mg daily, while maintenance doses may range from 10 to 20 mg daily.

 You may also be given Olanzapine intramuscularly for rapid control of agitation.
 For maintenance treatment, some people may prefer Zypadhera, a prolonged release injection of olanzapine, which is usually injected into your muscle every 2 to 4 weeks.

 Olanzapine may be taken with or without food.
 Take it at a convenient time to minimise missed doses.

 This schedule is for reference only, adjustments may be made according to individual needs.

 Some common medications Olanzapine may interact with:

 This medication interacts with a number of drugs, please notify your doctor or pharmacist if you are taking the above medication, dosage adjustments might be needed.

 In Hong Kong, Olanzapine is a prescription only medicine, and requires a prescription from a doctor to be purchased in a pharmacy.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.